 Professional advisors in AAA provide developmental academic advising across all curricula at Gonzaga.
 They assist students on a variety of topics, including academic planning, policy clarifications, crisis management, transitional advising for students between majors, and academic skill development.
 AAA is responsible for academic standing and probation, freshman registration, as well as individual assistance for students and faculty on academic issues.
 In partnership with the Center for Cura Personalis, AAA coordinates a campus wide early alert and referral system called REFER. www.gonzaga.edu/aaa.

 Students seeking strategies, tools and resources to enhance academic success can sign up for one-on-one peer tutoring and academic mentoring in The Learning Studio.
-Professional Strategic Learning Specialists are available to work with students on individualized learning plans, provide accountability, develop metacognitive skills and explore opportunities for increasing resiliency.
-Secure proctored testing is also available. www.gonzaga.edu/learningstrategies
+Professional Strategic Learning Specialists are available to work with students on individualized learning plans, provide accountability, develop metacognitive skills and explore opportunities to improve academic success and increase resiliency.
+For more information please visit www.gonzaga.edu/learningstrategies.

 Disability Access provides access services to Gonzaga University’s programs, services, activities and facilities for qualified students with disabilities in compliance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973 and Washington State laws.
 Disability Access serves students with permanent or temporary disabilities.
 Disability Access may arrange or provide appropriate and reasonable academic accommodations, auxiliary aids, assistive technology, physical/mobility aids and other types of accommodations for students with disabilities.
 Students should contact Disability Access to inquire about the procedure for requesting accommodations.
 The University recommends the student contact Disability Access at least four weeks prior to the semester for which they are requesting services.
 However, Disability Access continuously evaluates student documentation and requests for accommodation throughout the school year.